Do you know that your eye movement can clearly reveal your love or lust intentions when it comes to the person you are attracted to?

-If eyes are the window to the soul, then eye movement is a dead giveaway of what a stranger is looking for as they shift their gaze while talking to you.
+If eyes are the window to the soul, then eye movement is a dead giveaway of what a stranger is looking for, as they shift their gaze while talking to you.

 Not that we can be totally surprised, because eyes say a lot about someone’s intentions.
-I mean, look at Crazy Eyes on Orange is the New Black.
+I mean, look at Crazy Eyes on Orange Is The New Black.
 There’s a lot to be deduced from her adorably wonky stare.

 How to tell just from the eyes whether it’s love or lust.

 When a stranger looks into your eyes, it could signal romantic love, but if their eyes slide down your body, they’re probably feeling sexually attracted to you, a new study finds.

 This automatic judgement can happen in as little as half a second and likely recruits different networks of activity in the brain.

 How can you tell when it is love and when it is lust?
 Read Lust Or Love?
 How To Know If It’s Just A Rebound Or Something Real

 Stephanie Cacioppo, one of the authors, said: